Persival-GmbH/osi-ros2-bridge/README.md

-# OSI ROS2 Bridge
+# ASAM OSI ROS2 Bridge

-This [FMU](https://fmi-standard.org/) receives [OSI](https://github.com/OpenSimulationInterface/open-simulation-interface) SensorData and outputs various information as ROS2 messages.
+This [FMU](https://fmi-standard.org/) receives [ASAM OSI](https://github.com/OpenSimulationInterface/open-simulation-interface) SensorData and outputs various information as ROS2 messages.
-It enables ROS2 nodes to receive data from OSI FMUs, e.g. synthetic perception sensor data from a lidar or radar model FMU.
+It enables ROS2 nodes to receive data from ASAM OSI FMUs, e.g. synthetic perception sensor data from a lidar or radar sensor model FMU.
-Furthermore, ROS visualization tools, such as [rviz](https://github.com/ros-visualization/rviz) or [foxglove](https://foxglove.dev/) can be used to visualize OSI data.
+Furthermore, ROS2 visualization tools, such as [rviz2](https://github.com/ros2/rviz) or [Lichtblick](https://github.com/lichtblick-suite/lichtblick) can be used to visualize ASAM OSI data.
-If the OSI model_reference contains a path to a 3D model file and in the same path a .dae file exists, it is set as the marker mesh in the ROS2 marker array.
+If the ASAM OSI model_reference contains a path to a 3D model file and in the same path a .dae file exists, it is set as the marker mesh in the ROS2 marker array.

-Here is a list of all OSI fields that are sent as ROS2 messages.
+Here is a list of all ASAM OSI fields that are sent as ROS2 messages.

 | OSI Field                                        | ROS Topic                          | Message Type |
 |--------------------------------------------------|------------------------------------|--------------|